Tommy Oliver: Power Rangers (2017 film)

 While Tommy Oliver did not appear in the 2017 reboot film, Jason David Frank does have a cameo role, and Tommy Oliver is referenced in a post-credits scene, setting up his role as the Green Ranger in future sequels.
 Frank's cameo consists of a brief appearance of him as a random citizen of Angel Grove, accompanied by Amy Jo Johnson, where he is part of a crowd gathering after the Rangers have defeated Goldar in the Megazord, and is apparently the first person to bring out his cellphone to take a picture of the Megazord.
 The mid-credits sequence features a teacher in charge of the weekend detention class calling for Tommy Oliver, and the camera focusing on an empty chair with a green jacket with a dragon, draped over it.
 The cast of the film as well as Frank himself, have expressed interest in a female version in the sequel.

 Power Rangers: Legacy Wars - Street Fighter Showdown (2018 shortfilm)

 In this short film, Tommy Oliver is again played by Jason David Frank.
 He and former Megaforce ranger Gia Moran assist Ryu and Chun-Li in stopping the criminal M. Bison and freeing a captured Ninjor.
 During this film, it is revealed that Ninjor, who created the original power coins, gave Tommy an upgrade to his suit.
 He now has a silver and gold helmet, as well as new weapons and a darker colored suit.

 Reception

 Tommy has been often voted as the most popular character of the entire franchise.
 The character was only intended to appear for one season but became so popular that Tommy became a breakout character and a season regular.
+In-universe, Tommy has gained a reputation as Earth's greatest Power Ranger.